What to Wear to Your Family Photo Session | Greater Boston Family Photographer

 Mothers often ground the photos, so moms, begin building your family's wardrobe for the session around an outfit that you love.
-Flowy dresses look beautiful on camera because of their movement.
-But if you're more of a jeans kind of woman, go for it!
-You be you.
+Long, flowy dresses look beautiful on camera because of their movement.
+In the fall and winter months, you can layer them with sweaters, scarves, jackets, tights, and boots!

 Keep Patterns to a Minimum